- Arts and Culture in Public Places Board

 The Town will complete a comprehensive street tree inventory that includes trees and planting spaces on town right of ways and property in zip code 14226.
 County and State roads will not be part of this project.

 Please be aware that Town & NYS DEC officials, staff, arborists and contractors will be walking and collecting data from local roads in Eggertsville and Snyder.
-A more precise project timeline will be placed on the website.

-- COMMUNITY FOREST MANAGEMENT PLAN
+- COMMUNITY TREE MANAGEMENT PLAN

 - The development of budgets and work plans, including timelines and tasks, to meet that vision.